RabbitBio/RabbitTClust/README.md

-  -l,--list                   input is genome list, one genome per line -e,--no-save                not save the intermediate files, such as sketches or MST -d,--threshold FLOAT        set the distance threshold for clustering -F,--function TEXT          set the sketch function, such as MinHash, KSSD, default MinHash -o,--output TEXT REQUIRED   set the output name of cluster result -i,--input TEXT Excludes: --append
+  -l,--list                   input is genome list, one genome per line -e,--no-save                not save the intermediate files, such as sketches or MST -d,--threshold FLOAT        set the distance threshold for clustering -o,--output TEXT REQUIRED   set the output name of cluster result -i,--input TEXT Excludes: --append
                               set the input file, single FASTA genome file (without -l option) or genome list file (with -l option)